-- Surgeons: About a month into your weight-loss journey, you will meet with one of our bariatric surgeons to discuss your options and decide which surgery is best for you.
-You will meet with them again prior to your surgery to review any questions you may have and set a date for surgery. - Weight Management Nurse Practitioners: You will be seen by one of our nurse practitioners that specializes in obesity.
-They will guide and assist you in reaching your weight loss goals, and can manage your care, pre- and post-surgery. - Dietitian: You will meet with the dietitian at least twice prior to surgery.
-After surgery, the dietitian will follow your case and make sure your new diet changes are meeting all of your needs. - Endocrinology: Our Endocrinology team will monitor and treat any vitamin deficiencies throughout your weight-loss journey.
-You will meet with our endocrinology specialists before your surgery, a few times during the first year after surgery and annually thereafter for lab work. - Collaborative Physicians: The Weight Management Center has a team of collaborative physicians.
-They will review your case and add input as needed to your treatment plan.
-You may need to see one of our physicians if your insurance requires this prior to your surgery. - Medical Assistants: Our medical assistants will make sure your appointments are scheduled as needed per your insurance requirements, and will do any prior authorizations needed for medications or appointments. - Patient Navigator: Our patient navigator is your "go to" person for all of your questions regarding your pre-surgery requirements and appointments.
-They will help you complete your checklist for insurance coverage, follow your case, and keep you updated on your status for approval by your insurance company. - Behavioral Health: You will have a psychiatric evaluation prior to bariatric surgery with one of our mental health practitioners. - Pharmacist: Before your surgery, the pharmacist will discontinue or make adjustments to your current medications and discuss these changes with your physician. - Physical Therapy: You can meet with physical therapy about two to three months post-surgery.
-They will help you with beginning an exercise routine in your new body after surgery.
+- Surgeons: You will meet with one of our bariatric surgeons to discuss your options and decide which surgery is best for you.
+You will meet with them again prior to your surgery to review any questions you may have and set a date for surgery. - Weight Management Providers: You will be seen by one of our providers that specializes in obesity.
+They will guide and assist you in reaching your weight loss goals, and can manage your care, pre- and post-surgery. - Dietitian: You will meet with a dietitian at least twice prior to surgery.
+After surgery, a dietitian will follow your case and make sure your new diet changes are meeting all of your needs. - Endocrinology: Our Endocrinology team will evaluate and treat any vitamin deficiencies prior to your weight-loss journey. - Patient Navigator: Our patient navigator is your "go to" person for all of your questions regarding your pre-surgery requirements and appointments.
+They will help you complete your checklist for insurance coverage, follow your case, and keep you updated on your status for approval by your insurance company. - Behavioral Health: You will have a psychiatric evaluation prior to bariatric surgery with one of our mental health practitioners. - Pharmacist: Before your surgery, the pharmacist will discontinue or make adjustments to your current medications and discuss these changes with your physician.